Drug information provided by: IBM Micromedex

 This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you, your child, or your caregiver notice any of these side effects, tell your doctor right away.

-This medicine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This medicine may cause serious allergic reactions, including anaphylaxis or angioedema.
+These can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have itching, hives, hoarseness, trouble with breathing, trouble with swallowing, or any swelling of the hands, face, or mouth while you are using this medicine.

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, fever or chills, hives or welts, red skin lesions, a severe skin rash or acne, or sores or ulcers on the skin while you are using this medicine.